gksander/CIE-ColorConverter/README.md

 See, for example, [http://www.brucelindbloom.com/](http://www.brucelindbloom.com/) for more information on these values.

-The `CIECC` class allows you to adjust these values.
-They are public properties on the `CIECC` class that you can adjust via public properties.
+The `ColorConverter` class allows you to adjust these values (during construction, or after the fact).
+They are public properties on the `ColorConverter` class that you can adjust via public properties.
 For example:

-* `CIECC.RefWhite = "D50"`.
+* `ColorConverter().RefWhite = "D50"`.
 Possible values:
   ```ts
     "A" | "B" | "C" | "D50" | "D55" | "D65" | "D75" | "E" | "F2" | "F7" | "F11"
   ```
   "D50" is the default value.
-* `CIECC.RgbModel = "sRGB"`.
+* `ColorConverter().RgbModel = "sRGB"`.
 Possible values:
   ```ts
   "Adobe RGB (1998)" |
   "AppleRGB" |